end2endzone/end2endzone-hugo/jekyll-export/_posts/2014-09-14-final-flight-of-a-super-cub-lp.md

 # The explanation

 During my encounter with the trees, one of the servo got loose in its socket and the glue (silicon) that was holding the servo to the fuselage was not holding anything anymore!
-During the flight, the servo <span style="line-height: 1.5;">pushed itself</span><span style="line-height: 1.5;"> </span><span style="line-height: 1.5;">out of its socket instead of pushing on the elevator rod resulting in a hard crash.</span>
+During the flight, the servo pushed itself out of its socket instead of pushing on the elevator rod resulting in a hard crash.

 # The damage